mneedham/mastodon-stream/README.md

 ![mastodon architecture](./docs/pinot_architecture.png)

 # Data processing
 We will us Kafka as distributed stream processing platform to collect data from multiple instances.
-To run Kafka, Kafka Connect (with the S3 sink connector) and schema registry (to support AVRO serialisation) and MinIO setup containers with this command
+To run Kafka and Apache Pinot, run the following:

 ```console
  docker-compose up -d